Bachelor of Science in Agriculture (Agronomy Business)

 The Best Value in Higher Education Anywhere

 Fort Hays State University prides itself on quality education at an affordable price.
-Students in this program can expect to pay approximately $2,961.90* (On-Campus)* per semester.
+Students in this program can expect to pay approximately $2,961.90* (on-campus) per semester.

-*Estimated cost based on 15 credit hours at the undergraduate resident/regional tuition rate ($197.46/credit hour) for on-campus courses.
+*Estimated cost based on 15 credit hours at the Undergrad resident/regional tuition rate ($197.46/credit hour) for on-campus courses.
 Actual price may vary depending on course load and location.
 Tuition and Fees are subject to change as they are approved by the Kansas Board of Regents each year.

 Ready for the next step?